microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     sudo update-ca-certificates
     ```

-2. On the `oilwells-edge-001` device, run the following to edit the iot edge configuration:
+2. On the `oilwells-edge-001` device, run the following to edit the IoT Edge configuration:

     - `<=1.1.4`